AlexHenriques/inBlindSight/README.md

 (e.g., [Saltaji et al., 2018](https://doi.org/10.1186%2Fs12874-018-0491-0), [Macleod et al., 2008](https://doi.org/10.1161/STROKEAHA.108.515957)).
 Therefore, minimizing detection bias, by blinding data from individuals involved in outcome assessment, enhances the internal validity of the data analysis ([Bespalov et al., 2020](https://doi.org/10.1007/164_2019_279)).

-Now, the entire process of data blinding datasets and file names can be facilitated and automated with the help of inBlindSight, a Python script with an easy-to-use graphical user interface.
+Now, the entire process of data blinding datasets and file names can be facilitated and automated with the help of inBlindSight, a locally operated Python script with an easy-to-use graphical user interface.

 ## Features